About

 Lions Competition — Second Prize

-La Monnaie · Flagey · Royal Palace Brussels
+La Monnaie · Flagey · Royal Palace Brussels · Music Chapel Queen Elisabeth

 Belgian soprano Fleur Strijbos studied with Anne Cambier at the Royal Conservatoire of Antwerp and continued her training with Barbara Bonney at the Mozarteum in Salzburg.
 Since 2023, she has been an Artist in Residence at the Queen Elisabeth Music Chapel, working with Stéphane Degout and Sophie Koch.

-She has appeared at venues including Flagey, Opera Ballet Vlaanderen, La Monnaie / De Munt in Brussels, the Royal Palace of Brussels, the Gran Teatro Giacomo Puccini in Torre del Lago Puccini, and Teatro Zoco in Santiago (Chile).
+She has appeared at venues including Flagey, Opera Ballet Vlaanderen, La Monnaie / De Munt in Brussels, the Royal Palace of Brussels, the Gran Teatro Giacomo Puccini in Torre del Lago Puccini, and Teatro Zoco in Santiago, Chile.

 From 2022 to 2023, she was Artist in Residence with SWUK Vlaanderen.
 As a SWUK Vlaanderen Laureate 2026, she received the support that made Lacunes possible.